ithemal/Ithemal/README.md

 ## Data Collection

 Ithemal dynamically collects all the basic blocks run by binaries using the dynamic binary instrumentation framework, [DynamoRIO](http://dynamorio.org).
-DynamoRIO clients needed to perform basic block collection are located within data_collection folder.
-DynamoRIO static client dumps collected basic block data into a collection of SQL files which can be exported into a database.
+DynamoRIO clients needed to perform basic block collection are located within `data_collection` folder.
+DynamoRIO `static` client dumps collected basic block data into a collection of SQL files which can be exported into a database.

 ## Data Export

-Schemas
+Folder `schemas` contains the SQL schemas which describe the database structure of the dumped SQL files.
+They describe the composition of each table and field of the database.
+Folder `scripts` contains convenience scripts which can be used to export SQL files collected during data collection to a database.